Astor Home for Children

-The Astor Home for Children building, home to Astor Services for Children & Families, is located on Mill Street (US 9) in Rhinebeck, New York, United States.
+The Astor Home for Children building, home to Astor Services, is on Mill Street (US 9) in Rhinebeck, New York, United States.
 It is sponsored by Catholic Charities in the Archdiocese of New York, and provides mental health services to children on an inpatient and outpatient basis.
 The institution began in 1904 as Holiday Farm in nearby Rhinecliff.

-In 1914, Vincent Astor hired the New York City architectural firm of McKim, Mead & White to design the present building for the facility, which bought the land and moved in.
+In 1914, Vincent Astor hired the New York City architectural firm of McKim, Mead & White to design the present building for the facility.
 Catholic Charities took over ownership upon Astor's death three decades later.
 In the mid-20th century, major additions were made to the property, but enough of its original buildings remain for it to be listed on the National Register of Historic Places in 1987.

 History

 Alice Morton, daughter of former state governor and U.S. Vice President Levi P. Morton, founded Holiday Farm in 1902 as a home for convalescent children.
 It accepted boys age six to nine, and girls six to fifteen.
 The group did not accept the "feeble-minded", nor those with heart conditions.
 The children had to present a doctor's certificate that neither they, nor anyone in their family was contagious.
 They were picked up at Grand Central Station and brought to Rhinebeck.
 Train fare, board and clothing were provided free.
 In 1917, Vincent Astor served as president, with Helen Dinsmore Huntington as Secretary.

 Ten years later it bought the current property for $1 after another wealthy and prominent part-time resident of the area, Vincent Astor, hired McKim, Mead & White to design the building.
 At that point the property consisted of the home, with only its east wing, and the guest cottage, possibly used as a staff residence.

 At some point later, the facility was renamed the John Jacob Astor Home For Convalescent Children.
 In 1945, Catholic Charities took over operation of the home.
 Seven years later, in 1952, they decided to change the focus of the program to children with emotional problems.
 The two west wings were added in 1954 and 1963 respectively to facilitate this new mission.
 Vincent Astor died on February 3, 1959.

 In 1966 the home opened an outpatient facility in Rhinebeck.
 Eight years later, in 1974, it became one of the first mental health facilities in the country accredited by the Joint Commission, and in 1978 began operating Head Start in Dutchess County.
 The Astor Learning Center, a private school for children with emotional problems, was opened on the grounds in 1980.
 In recognition of this expanded programming, the new name was adopted in 2009.